-In this forecast exercise, we will refer to the test of Andrews (1993) as supW, the Wald test statistic (17) as W, the test statistic (28) as S, and, when the alternative is the shrinkage forecast, as W^s and S^s .
-For all tests we use $\alpha = 0.5$ and $\tau{\min} = 0.15$.
+In this forecast exercise, we compare our Wald test statistic, W, in (15), the S-test in (25), the tests based on the combined forecast, which we denote as $W^c$ and $S^c$ , and the supWof Andrews (1993).
+For all tests we use $\alpha = 0.5$ and $\tau{\min} = 0.15$ .
 In Table 5, we report the fraction of estimation samples where the tests indicate a break.
-It is clear that a large fraction of the breaks picked up by supW are judged as irrelevant for forecasting by W, S, W^s , and S^s .
+It is clear that a large fraction of the breaks picked up by Andrews' supW are judged as irrelevant for forecasting by W, S, $W^c$ , and $S^c$ .
 The fraction of forecasts for which a break is indicated is lower by a factor of two for the AR(1) and by factor of up to three for the AR(6).

-Figure 6 displays the number of estimation samples per series for which the tests were significant when forecasting with the AR(1), where within

-Table 5: Fractions of estimation samples with a significant structural break each category we sort the series based on the fraction of breaks found by W. Across all categories the sup W test is more often significant than the W and S tests for both, post-break and shrinkage forecasts.
+Figure 6 displays the number of estimation samples per series for which the tests were significant when forecasting with the AR(1), where within each category we sort the series based on the fraction of breaks found by W. Across all categories Andrews' supW test is more often significant than the W and S tests for both, post-break and combined forecast.
 Yet, we see substantial differences between categories.
-Whereas in the labor market and consumption and orders categories some of the series contain a significant break in up to 70% of the estimation samples when the W or S tests are used, the prices and stock market series hardly show any significant breaks from a forecasting perspective.
-This finding concurs with the general perception that, for these type of time series, simple linear models are very hard to beat in terms of MSFE.
+Whereas in the labor market and consumption and orders categories some of the series contain a significant break in up to